jwhiteman/lucidsimple-blog/_posts/2016-01-24-pattern-matching-helps-reduce-conditional-logic.md

 You can parse each case individually without the mental gymnastics needed to keep track of which conditional branch you're in.

-To be clear, this isn't to say that you should avoid <a href="http://elixir-lang.org/getting-started/case-cond-and-if.html" target="_blank">conditionals in Elixir</a>.
+To be clear, this isn't to say that you should avoid <a href="http://elixir-lang.org/getting-started/case-cond-and-if.html">conditionals in Elixir</a>.
 That would be absurd.

 My main point is that the nastiness of nested conditionals often evaporates when using a language that supports pattern matching.